 Sandbox URLs are created and hosted by Signadot to access services running in Sandboxes.
 Requests made to these URLs are routed to your cluster via the secure tunnel established by the Operator.
 These Sandbox URLs offer several benefits over traditional methods of accessing services within Kubernetes:

 - These URLs automatically add the headers used to dynamically route requests to services in Sandboxes as described in Request Routing.

-- Signadot enables access to internal services without exposing any ports to the internet or incurring additional load-balancer charges.
+- It enables access to internal services without exposing any ports to the internet or requiring new ingress/egress rules.

-- New Workspaces are immediately accessible as soon as they're created, without having to configure any new infrastructure (DNS, TLS certs, load-balancers, etc.) for each one.
+- Sandboxes are immediately accessible as soon as they're created, without having to configure any new infrastructure such as DNS, TLS certificates, or load balancers.

 Sandbox Environments & Isolation

 For an environment to be effective and useful, isolation is a critical need.
 To isolate requests to your service under test from other services, Sandboxes use request tenancy and request routing.
 For data isolation, Sandboxes use resource plugins to create ephemeral resources tied to their lifecycle.
 Using these mechanisms, Sandbox Environments can be completely isolated from one another, and the baseline environment.